Smlep/Smlep.github.io/_posts/2018-10-31-spacingChecker.md

-I have written some posts about [SpacingChecker](https://github.com/Smlep/SpacingChecker) in the past to talk about how the project was changing and what I was adding, but now that I think I am done with it, it's time for a conclusion post to talk about what really was that project and why it existed.
+I have written some posts about [SpacingChecker](https://github.com/Smlep/SpacingChecker) in the past to talk about how the project was changing and what I was adding, but now that I think I am done with it, it's time for a concluding post to talk about what really was that project and why it existed.

-A few months ago, I started to have to this work in parallel with my studies where, among other things, we write tutorials for students to help them learn how to code.
+A few months ago, I started to have to this work in parallel with my studies where, among, other things, we write tutorials for students to help them learn how to code.
 We are a small team working on it, and one thing I have to do that others don't is reviewing what the people I work with write.